It's Broadcast Excellence hosted by me, El Rushbo, behind a golden EIB microphone at the Limbaugh Institute for Advanced Conservative Studies.

 Dock, whatever.

-That airplane not gonna leave the tarmac.
+That airplane, not going to leave the tarmac.

 No spending cuts.